-Savage slaves with dark skin and curly hair are often mentioned in the slave trade history in Southeast Asia.
+^{6 &}quot;Savage" slaves with dark skin and curly hair are often mentioned in the slave trade history in Southeast Asia.
 In Chinese histories and fiction, these dark-skinned and curly-headed slaves are addressed as Kun-Lun, "slaves" (崑崙奴).

-MAP 1

-Maritime trade in

-Southeast Asia: first-

-sixth centuries AD

-SOURCE: KENNETH

-HALL, MARITIME

-TRADE AND STATE

-DEVELOPMENT IN

-EARLY SOUTHEAST

-ASIA (1985)
+FIGURE 2.1 Maritime trade in Southeast Asia from the first through the sixth centuries CE SOURCE: HALL (1985)